kubeflow/website/content/docs/started/k8s/kfctl-istio-dex.md

 +++
-title = "Multi-user, auth-enabled Kubeflow with kfctl_existing_arrikto" description = "Instructions for installing Kubeflow with kfctl_existing_arrikto.yaml config" weight = 4
+title = "Multi-user, auth-enabled Kubeflow with kfctl_istio_dex" description = "Instructions for installing Kubeflow with kfctl_istio_dex.yaml config" weight = 4
 +++

 Follow these instructions if you want to install Kubeflow on an existing Kubernetes cluster.

-This installation of Kubeflow is maintained by [Arrikto](https://www.arrikto.com/), it is geared towards existing Kubernetes clusters and does not depend on any cloud-specific feature.
+This installation of Kubeflow is geared towards existing Kubernetes clusters and does not depend on any cloud-specific feature.

 In this reference architecture, we use [Dex](https://github.com/dexidp/dex) and